|

 special finishing.
 But don't stay away from irregular angles because they are

-walls just as well show just how adept you are at finishing angles.
+difficult.
+The widespread walls just as well show just how adept you are at finishing angles.

 Making cut and misplaced screw corrections: Do not break through

-Do allow proper dry times.
+Allow proper dry times.
 Coating before the prior mud

-the air temperature to at least seventy degrees if possible for drying, but not
+joint-failure.
+Apply compound when setting the air temperature to at least seventy degrees

 Clean up demands that there be a good source of water at the

 jobsite.
-Bedding mud or skim coatingonly for a few moments will provide proof
+Bedding mud or skim coating only for a few moments will provide proof

-your broad knives and pan, must remain without particles picked up from the wall
+that all tools, certainly your broad knives and pan, must remain without particles picked

-or elsewhere.
+up from the wall or elsewhere.
 Whether you are fortunate enough to have a drywall pump or go straight

 out the 5 gal container, keeping a lid on it will contribute toward this goal.